As you’ve noticed, things are getting bad, especially in the cities.

 With a fenced-in garden (to protect it from the family of deer who sometimes live in the backyard) you can grow and store quite-a-bit of food in a growing-season.
 And, if things get really bad, you can harvest the deer right outside the back door.
 These 4th or 5th generation urban-deer are fearless — they’re like pets, a good reason not to eat them (until you have to.)

-The grow-tent, lights, and small greenhouses will be available at the auction along with a few dozen, brand-new (shrink-wrapped) Mason Jars.
+The indoor grow-tent, lights, and small greenhouses will be available at the auction along with a few dozen, brand-new (shrink-wrapped) Mason Jars.

-Also, at the auction, I’ll be selling a 20-week supply (for one person) of survival-food (with a 25-year life span.)
+FOOD SECURITY: At the auction, I’ll be selling a 20-week supply (for one person) of survival-food (with a 25-year life span.)
 Just add water and heat (or not.)

-And, there’s a small AC/DC refrigerator (which both cools and warms food.)
+Above is the brand-new small AC/DC refrigerator (which both cools and warms food.)
 It can plug into the cigarette-lighter in your car or RV for camping.
 It could also run off your solar-panel system, or you could power it from the regular AC outlets in the house (if there’s not a blackout.)